 Yield Farming Using Stable Coins

-Personally, I do Yield Farming on Pancake Swap on Crypto – Crypto (e.g. $ADA – $BNB) or crypto – $BUSD (e.g. $CAKE – $BUSD) pairing because of the hight APY.
+Personally, I do Yield Farming on Pancake Swap on Crypto – Crypto (e.g. $ADA – $BNB) or crypto – $BUSD (e.g. $CAKE – $BUSD) pairing because of the high APY.
 But recently, I’m also considering farming using stable – stable pairing (e.g. $USDC – $BUSD) to diversify my portfolio and to minimize the risks of Yield Farming.

 Yield Farming Using Single Assets

 You can also do Yield Farming using single assets on a variety of AMMs available in the market.
 I only use Pancake Swap and Pancake Bunny as of the moment and I can only talk about them.
 I will write about other AMMs once I have given them a try.

 When you farm using single assets, you’re not subject to Impermanent Loss because you didn’t pair your crypto to another asset to create a liquidity pool token.
 But of course, your crypto is still subject to the fluctuation of its market price.

 With Pancake Swap, you can stake $CAKE and earn $CAKE and a variety of other cryptos via the Syrup Pools.

 With Pancake Bunny, I only stake $CAKE to earn $CAKE and $BUNNY and I also stake $BUNNY to earn $WBNB which I convert to $BNB once I harvest them and use it to pay for my Pancake Swap and Pancake Bunny transactions.

 Holding ‘Dividend’ Paying Crypto

 There are some crypto that pays out ‘dividends’ when you hold them.
 An example of this is $VET.
 When you hold $VET in a savings account in Binance, you earn interest on your $VET and at the same time, you will also receive $VTHO.

-I will research other cryptos that does something similar and I will write a separate article about it and link it here.
+I will research other cryptos that do something similar and I will write a separate article about it and link it here.
 I’m familiar with $VET because I used to have some on Binance and when I held $VET on my Binance Savings, I also received some $VTHO on a daily basis.
 It’s not that much but it does add up and it’s better than not to get any, right?